Strait of Otranto: After the fall of the Iron Curtain

 In 1992, Albania and Italy signed a treaty that delimited the continental shelf boundary between the two countries in the Strait.
 Whatsoever the administration rights over the Strait were given to Albania not changing much from the former deal of Otranto.

 In 1997 and 2004, nearly 100 people died trying to illegally cross the strait following the 1997 unrest in Albania and poor economic conditions in the Tragedy of Otranto and the Karaburun tragedy.

 In 2006, the Albanian government imposed a moratorium on motor-powered sailing boats on all lakes, rivers, and seas of Albania to curb organized crime.
 The only exemption to the rule are government-owned boats, foreign-owned boats, fishing boats, and jet boats.
 In 2010, the moratorium was extended until 2013.

 Swims

+The first recorded successful swim across the Strait of Otranto was achieved on July 14, 1979, when italian long-distance swimmer, Paolo Pinto, swam from Italy to the Greek island of Fanos in about 40 hours and 42 minutes.

 Eva Buzo, a 36-year-old Sydney-based lawyer and long-distance swimmer, became the first woman to complete the swim.
 In August 2024 it took her 35 hours to cross 92 kilometres from Lecce in Italy to Vlora in Albania.